2026 Kia Carnival Hybrid Review: Most Three-Row SUVs Look Like Expensive Mistakes

 On Sale: Now

 The main question is whether this practicality sacrifices everything else.
-Can something so focused on family duties still feel premium, look good, and not become a soulless appliance?
+Can something so focused on family duties still feel premium, look good, and not turn into a soulless appliance?
 After 1,573 miles from Little Rock to Knoxville and back, the answer becomes much more interesting.

 Buyers notice this.
 The boxy proportions, sharp front end, black wheels, and strong shoulder line help it avoid the anonymous design that defines too many family vehicles.

-Compared to the Toyota Sienna, Honda Odyssey, and Chrysler Pacifica, the Carnival is, in my opinion, the most modern and cohesive design.
+Compared to the Toyota Sienna, Honda Odyssey, and Chrysler Pacifica, the Carnival, in my opinion, is the most modern and cohesive design.
 It doesn’t scream, “I gave up and bought a minivan.”
-That’s important, but most importantly, what’s inside.
+This is important, but what matters most is inside.

 Why the Interior Wins

-The Carnival’s interior is the main proof of why minivans make sense.
-In a large three-row SUV, the driving position might feel great, but it often feels like piloting a small barge.
-In the Carnival, it just feels like driving a people carrier.
-The visibility, for example, is excellent.
-The controls are well-placed, easy to navigate (with one caveat we’ll get back to), and there’s plenty of space.
+The Carnival’s interior is the main argument for why minivans make sense.
+In a large three-row SUV, the driver’s position can feel great, but it often resembles driving a small barge.
+In the Carnival, it just feels like driving a people mover.
+Visibility, for example, is excellent.
+The controls are well placed, easy to navigate (with one caveat we’ll get back to), and there is plenty of space.

-The Carnival mostly consists of hard plastics that don’t feel super-premium, but they are on par with what buyers will find in competitors.
-Most importantly, almost nothing looks cheap, and almost everything is ready to withstand what careless children can do.
-The word “almost” is important here for the gloss black plastic that still mars some parts of the interior.
+The Carnival is mostly made of hard plastics that don’t feel super-premium, but they are on par with what buyers will find in competitors.
+Most importantly, almost nothing looks cheap, and almost everything seems ready to withstand what careless children can dish out.
+The word “almost” here applies heavily to the glossy black plastic that still mars some parts of the interior.
 The sooner Kia gets rid of it, the better.

-The optional second-row lounge seats remain one of the coolest features in the segment.
-They feel genuinely premium, with heating, ventilation, extendable footrests, and enough adjustability to make long-distance trips first-class.
-If you typically travel with four or fewer people, they are fantastic.
-But there is one caveat, and it’s a big one.
+The second-row lounge seats, which are optional, are still one of the coolest features in the segment.
+They feel genuinely premium, with heating, ventilation, extendable footrests, and enough adjustment to make long-distance travel first-class.
+If you typically travel with four people or fewer, they are fantastic.
+But there is one nuance, and it’s quite significant.

-The third row can’t be called spacious for an adult over 6 feet tall, but everyone else will be delighted, provided the second-row passengers haven’t slid back all the way.
-Third-row passengers get their own outlets, cupholders, and storage compartments.
-Behind the third row, there is deep cargo space, up to 40.2 cubic feet.
+The third row isn’t spacious for an adult over 6 feet tall, but everyone else will be delighted, provided the second-row passengers haven’t slid all the way back.
+Third-row passengers get their own power outlets, cupholders, and storage compartments.
+Behind the third row, there is deep cargo space up to 40.2 cubic feet.

 Fold the third row flat into the floor, and cargo volume increases to 86.9 cubic feet.
 Those with a second-row bench can fold it to get up to 145.1 cubic feet of cargo space.
 This is a big reason why minivans continue to be more practical than three-row SUVs.
-The Ford Explorer might look cooler in the school pickup line, but it can’t carry seven people and Costco purchases as easily.
+The Ford Explorer might look cooler in the school pickup line, but it won’t be able to carry seven people and Costco haul as easily.

 Where Technology Goes Wrong

-Kia fills the Carnival with technology to enhance the experience.
-Almost all of it is a big advantage, but let’s start with one notable flaw.
-The climate and media controls are still integrated into a capacitive panel where users must toggle between functions.
+Kia loads the Carnival with technology to enhance the experience.
+Almost all of it is a major plus, but let’s start with one notable downside.
+The climate and media controls are still integrated into a capacitive panel where users must switch between functions.

 There is enough space here for separate controls, and other Kia products already have physical switches for the same functions.
-Instead, you are constantly switching between media and climate, like some kind of design exercise nobody asked for.
+Instead, you constantly toggle between media and climate, like it’s some design exercise nobody asked for.
 Sometimes I try to adjust the volume and accidentally change the cabin temperature.
 It’s just silly.

-Fortunately, this is the only drawback of this minivan from a technology standpoint.
-For example, the rest of the switches are excellent.
-The buttons on the steering wheel have good tactile feedback.
+Fortunately, this is the only flaw in this minivan from a technology standpoint.
+For instance, the rest of the switches are great.
+The buttons on the steering wheel have good feedback.
 Both front and second-row passengers get physical switches for seat heating and ventilation.

 Second-row passengers also get physical seat controls, USB charging ports, a 115V/100W household outlet that can handle even some gaming laptops, and a 12V 180W outlet.
-Two more such 12V outlets are in the rear cargo area.
+There are two more such 12V outlets in the rear cargo area.
 Add bright, wide rear entertainment screens with Netflix, YouTube, and a remote control, and it’s hard not to be impressed.

-This is good.
-No, it’s not particularly exciting, and using the word “fun” to describe driving a minivan would be outright dishonest.
-But among minivans, it’s one of the best options to drive.
+That’s fine.
+No, it’s not particularly exciting, and using the word “fun” to describe driving a minivan would be an outright lie.
+But among minivans, this is one of the best options to drive.

-The steering is light but not too numb.
+The steering is light but not overly numb.
 The pedals have excellent feedback.
 Visibility is great.
-The hybrid system works smoothly, and the six-speed automatic transmission remains unobtrusive, as it should be in such a vehicle.
+The hybrid system works smoothly, and the six-speed automatic transmission remains unobtrusive, as it should be in a car like this.

-What impressed me most on this trip wasn’t the acceleration or handling.
-It was the refinement.
+What impressed me most on this trip wasn’t acceleration or handling.
+It was refinement.
 The biggest strength here, besides good fuel economy, is the driver assistance technology.
 No, it’s not Super Cruise, BlueCruise, or full self-driving.
-But Kia’s lane-keeping assist, adaptive cruise control, throttle and braking management are excellent.
+But Kia’s lane-keeping assist, adaptive cruise control, throttle, and brake management are excellent.

 It’s smooth.
 It’s intuitive.
-It clearly communicates when it needs driver intervention.
-And it’s incredibly easy to trust on long highway journeys.
+It clearly communicates when it needs intervention.
+And it’s incredibly easy to trust on long highway drives.
 This is important because it makes every trip less stressful.

-We achieved an average of 28.5 mpg over 1,573 miles, driving at the speed limit (or slightly over…) the whole time.
-This isn’t quite the EPA estimate of 32 mpg combined, but for such a spacious and comfortable vehicle, it’s still impressive.
+We achieved an average of 28.5 mpg over 1,573 miles, driving at the speed limit (or slightly above…) the entire time.
+That’s not quite the EPA estimate of 32 mpg combined, but for such a spacious and comfortable vehicle, it’s still impressive.
 Toyota still wins the efficiency war with the Sienna and its available all-wheel drive, achieving up to 36 mpg combined.
 But the Carnival feels more polished in many daily interactions.

 Competition and Arguments Against SUVs